 The stochastic formula is used to compare the stock’s closing price to its price range to predict price turning points.
-Through the formula, traders can know whether the RSI values are overbought or oversold.
+Through the formula, traders can identify whether the RSI values are overbought or oversold.
 The StochRSI oscillator comprises a more sensitive indicator adjusted to a specific historical performance, thanks to its use of both momentum indicators.

 - Stochastic RSI (StochRSI) is a technical analysis indicator used to support stock market prediction by comparing a security’s price range and closing price.

 - StochRSI fulfills a unique role in that it concentrates on market momentum and succeeds at providing readings for overbought and oversold market conditions.

 - StochRSI is different from other technical indicators such as the Relative Strength Index (RSI) in that it moves faster from price overbought to oversold compared to RSI.